MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 ------

 By default, Minecraft Console Client cannot interact with the world around you.
-However for some versions of the game you can enable the `terrainandmovements` setting.
+However, for some versions of the game you can enable the `terrainandmovements` setting.

 This feature will allow you to properly fall on ground, pickup items and move around.
 There is a C# API for reading terrain data around the player and moving from C# scripts.